SAMS0N1TE/CartoTUI/README.md

 | `lakeshark_tui` | LakeShark receiver, ESP_LOG console format |
 | `replay` | Play back a recorded `.jsonl` capture |

-The wizard probes whatever you pick, so you know it works before launching the TUI.
-It can also be driven non-interactively:

     ./configure.sh adsb --source sbs1 --host 192.168.1.50 --port 30003
     ./configure.sh adsb --source api --provider adsb.lol --radius 150
     ./configure.sh adsb --test          # re-probe the saved source ./configure.sh adsb --list-ports    # show serial ports ./configure.sh adsb --disable

-`--test` exits non-zero when the feed is unreachable, so it works in a health check.

 ### Setting up a receiver server